CRAFTSMANSHIP

 PERFORMANCE

 We use water resistant full grain leathers to create our waterproof boots – a finish is applied during tannage, which repels water droplets.
 A bagged construction method is also used, with a SympaTex® membrane to stop external water entering the boot as well as helping water vapour inside the boot to escape.
-Our QC team work closely with a testing body to measure the performance under a range of other conditions, including ??????.
+Our QC team work closely with a testing body to measure the performance under a range of other conditions, including xxxxx.

 Your browser does not support the video tag.